Modern Uses of Stirling Engines

 These submarines use what is called air-independent propulsion to enable them to stay submerged in full operational capacity for up to several weeks.

-What’s not immediately obvious when you look at a Stirling engine is that every Stirling engine can be turned into a heat pump by attaching an electric motor to the output shaft and running the motor.
+It’s not immediately obvious when you look at a Stirling engine but every Stirling engine can be turned into a heat pump by attaching an electric motor to the output shaft and running the electric motor.

-This doesn’t work very well with low-temperature difference Stirling engines and here’s why: engines that were designed to run on such small temperature differences also only produce small temperature differences when they are operated by a motor.
+Of course low-temperature difference Stirling engines, that were designed to run on small temperature differences will only produce small temperature differences when they are operated by a motor.

 Try Motoring a Flame-Heated Engine